 Sesame seeds for garnish

 Heat the olive oil over medium-high heat in a deep skillet.
 Add the Brussels sprouts and stir to coat with the oil.
 Cook for about 2 minutes.
 Reduce the heat to medium and add ¼ cup of water.
-Stir the sprouts and allow the water to cook off.
+Stir the sprouts and allow the water to cook off, 5 to 7 minutes.
 Continue to cook until they reach your desired doneness.
 For me, it’s about 3 more minutes.

 In a small bowl, whisk together the garlic, ginger, tamarind, 2 tbsp of water, soy sauce and honey.
 Pour the mixture over the Brussels sprouts and stir to coat.
 Allow to cook 2-3 minutes so the sauce will thicken slightly.
 Sprinkle with sesame seeds before serving.
 Serves 4.